ivanadelcarmen/amazon-nova-websocket/README.md

 │   │   └── requirements.txt      # All backend dependencies to be installed using pip
 │   │
-│   └── frontend/                 # Folder containing assets for the web UI and the agent configuration │       ├── public/               # Static web metadata assets │       └── src/
+│   └── frontend/                 # Folder containing assets for the web UI and the agent configuration │       ├── package.json          # All frontend dependencies to be installed using npm │       ├── public/               # Static web metadata assets │       └── src/
 │           ├── agent/            # Files related to the full stack agent settings